sugnanprabhu/intel-aero-docs/docs/getting-started/flying.md

 ![qgc-calibration07](img/calibration_07.png)

-Select Gyroscope menu and it will start automatically.
+On PX4 also calibrate the Gyroscope.
+Select the Gyroscope menu item and it will start automatically.
 Wait until it completes

 ![qgc-calibration08](img/calibration_08.png)